-The Dutch may seem civilized now, but anyone with some knowledge of European history knows that was not the case in the past.
+The Dutch may seem civilized now, but anyone with some knowledge of European history knows that was not always the case in the past.

 The (violent) downfall of Johan de Witt

-Johan went to the prison to help out his brother to prepare for the trip.
+Johan went to the prison to help his brother to prepare for the trip.
 As they both departed, they got captured by a militant mob, which shot both of them, and then left them to the crowds.

-In any case, nowadays, curious visitors can go to the prison where Cornelius was tortured.
+Nowadays, curious visitors can go to the prison where Cornelius was tortured.
 It’s called Gevangenpoort, and it’s now a museum in The Hague.
-Part of it is dedicated to its glorious prison days and part of it acts as a refurbished art gallery.
+Part of it is dedicated to its glorious prison days, and part of it acts as a refurbished art gallery.

 Feature Image: Hague Historical Museum/Wikimedia Commons/Public domain

-Editor’s Note: This article was originally published in August 2020, and was fully updated in April 2021 for your reading pleasure.
+Editor’s Note: This article was originally published in August 2020 and was fully updated in January 2022 for your reading pleasure.